Workshop: Thursday 27th June, SDA Bocconi School of Management, Milan

-Our events generally take a popular workshop format.
-Focused presentations by experienced practitioners and KAM experts are followed by group discussions on interesting questions and challenges: everyone present can share their experience and benefit from others.
+Our popular workshop format offers KAM topic-focused presentations by experienced practitioners and KAM experts, followed by group discussions on interesting questions and challenges.
+Everyone present can share their experiences and benefit from those of others.

-Uncovering a wide range of KAM topics for KAM programme directors, key account managers and everyone else involved in the 'KAM sector'.
+Uncovering a wide range of KAM topics for KAM programme directors, key account managers and everyone else involved in the 'KAM sector': Key account teams; customer value; SAM at salesforce; KAM implementation frameworks; KAM as catalysts; key account retention in service businesses, and more.....
 A great opportunity to learn, to discuss and to network!
-Full list of speakers to be announced over the next 4 weeks (more speakers than our usual workshop format).

 Professor Ivan Snehota, the well-known authority on supplier/customer relationships, shared his insights into the differences from his years of research together with practitioners from big and small companies.
 In fact, KAM in big companies can be really difficult, while SMEs can apply their agility to be very effective.
 However, Armelle Dupont pointed out some essential decisions that SMEs sometimes miss, with extra insights into SME KAM from Mattias Bernhard of Loccioni.
 Critical research on the value of added services was offered by Dr Nima Hierati.